-( ) TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) ( OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from om to Commission fil e number: 1-10026 RNATIONAL CORP. nt as specified in its charter) Delaware 14-0462060 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 216 Airport Drive, Rochester, New Hampshire 03867 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code 518-445-2200 Indicate by check mark whether the registrant (1) has filed all reports of 1934 during the preceding 12 months (or for such shorter period the subject to such filing requirements for the past 90 days.
-Yes [ $\sqrt{\ }$ ] No [ required to be filed by Section 13 or 15(d) of the Securities Exchange Act at the registrant was required to file such reports) and (2) has been Indicate by check mark whether the registrant has submitted electronic File required to be submitted and posted pursuant to Rule 405 of Reg for such shorter period that the registrant was required to submit and cally and posted on its corporate Web site, if any, every Interactive Data ulation S-T (§232.405 of this chapter) during the preceding 12 months (or post such files).
-Yes [ $\sqrt{\ }$ ] No [ $\ $ ] Indicate by check mark whether the registrant is a large accelerated ficompany. ler, an accelerated filer, a non-accelerated filer, or a smaller reporting Large accelerated filer $[\ \ \ \ ]$ Non-accelerated filer $[\ \ ]$ Accelerated filer [ ] Smaller reporting company [ ] Emerging growth company [ ] If an emerging growth company, indicate by check mark if the registra any new or revised financial accounting standards provided pursuant nt has elected not to use the extended transition period for complying with to Section 13(a) of the Exchange Act. $[\ ]$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $[]$ No $[orall]$ The registrant had 28.9 million shares of Class A Common Stock and 2017.
-3.2 million shares of Class B Common Stock outstanding as of July 25,
+( ) TRANSITION REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition peri od from to Commiss sion file number: 1-10026 INTERNATIONAL CORP. gistrant as specified in its charter) Delaware 14-0462060 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 216 Airport Drive, Rochester, New Hampshire 03867 (Address of principal executive offices) Registrant's telephone number, including area code 518-445-220 (Zip Code) ports required to be filed by Section 13 or 15(d) of the Securities Exchange Act od that the registrant was required to file such reports) and (2) has been No [ ] Indicate by check mark whether the registrant has submitted ele File required to be submitted and posted pursuant to Rule 405 o for such shorter period that the registrant was required to submit ctronically and posted on its corporate Web site, if any, every Interactive Data f Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or and post such files).
+Yes [ $\sqrt{\ }$ ] No [ $\ $ ] Indicate by check mark whether the registrant is a large acceleration company. ated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting Large accelerated filer $[\ \ \ \ ]$ Non-accelerated filer $[\ \ ]$ Accelerated filer [ ] Smaller reporting company [ ] Emerging growth company [ ] If an emerging growth company, indicate by check mark if the re any new or revised financial accounting standards provided purs gistrant has elected not to use the extended transition period for complying with suant to Section 13(a) of the Exchange Act. [] Indicate by check mark whether the registrant is a shell company y (as defined in Rule 12b-2 of the Exchange Act).
+Yes $[]$ No $[]$ The registrant had 29.0 million shares of Class A Common Stock 24, 2017. k and 3.2 million shares of Class B Common Stock outstanding as of October